ows-cloud/apps/multicompany_dependent_user_partner/README.md

 res.users temp_partner_id should be deleted.
 I see no method in openupgradelib to completely delete a field!
 (Just the db column...)

+In mail/models/mail_message.py check_access_rule(), I wanted to check if user partner exists, and if not, raise UserError.
+But creating a user partner will trigger this very method, then I get error because the partner does not exist.

 ## Roadmap

 Improve company_id for external IDs.